Trial-and-error for lethal injection, critics say

 ST. LOUIS (AP) - The nation's third botched execution in six months offers more evidence for the courts that lethal injection carries too many risks and amounts to cruel and unusual punishment, death-row lawyers and other opponents said Thursday.

-"These executions are experiments on human subjects," said Cheryl Pilate, an attorney for several Missouri death-row inmates.
+"These executions are experiments on human subjects," said Cheryl Pilate, an attorney for several death-row inmates.
 "The potential for things to go wrong is almost unlimited."

 continue to read here